-- b) Subordination will generally be a key consideration when considering assessing proposals for extensions.
-Development which unacceptably dominates or overwhelms the host building will not be supported permitted.
+- B. Subordination will be a key consideration when assessing proposals for extensions.
+Development which unacceptably dominates the host building will not be permitted.
 Subordination, in all its forms, is particularly important in relation to heritage assets.
-To protect outdoor amenity space, as a general rule, no extension should reduce the private rear amenity space to less than 30m2 for dwelling houses or 10m2 for flats. - c) Closet extensions are characteristic of many early- to mid-19th century buildings and should generally be retained.
-Where considered appropriate new closet extensions should generally reflect the following locally distinct patterns, especially on heritage assets: - i) come off a stairwell; - ii) have floor levels aligned with the stairwell half-landings;
+To protect outdoor amenity space, as a general rule, no extension should reduce amenity space to less than the minimum required for that dwelling type by Policy H5. - C. Closet extensions are characteristic of many early- to mid-19th century buildings and should generally be retained.
+Where considered appropriate new closet extensions should generally reflect the following locally distinct patterns, especially on heritage assets: - come off a stairwell: - ii. have floor levels aligned with the stairwell half-landings; - iii. be a similar width to the stairwell: - not obstruct the outlook from adjoining windows; and iv. - terminate at least half a storey below eaves level.

-- iii) be a similar width to the stairwell; - iv) not obstruct the outlook from adjoining windows; and - v) terminate at least half a storey below eaves level. - d) Rear returns (also known as outriggers) are characteristic of many mid-late 19th century buildings in Lambeth and should generally be retained.
-New rear returns will normally be acceptable where they are characteristic of the building type and immediate locality. - e) Infill extensions (infilling the space along-side existing closet extensions or rear returns) should generally: - i) be single storey on heritage assets; - ii) generally have a glazed, light-weight or contrasting character appearance to differentiate them from those of the rear return on heritage assets; and - be set back from the corner end of the main return on heritage assets buildings and not project beyond the end wall of the return above ground floor level elsewhere. - f) Full-width two storey rear extensions will normally be resisted where they fail to supported where they meet criteria (a) (i) and (b). - g) Front extensions are not considered appropriate where they would unacceptably break the established building line or be at odds with the prevailing architectural character of the host building or its group. - h) Side extensions should: - i) retain sufficient side space above ground floor level to maintain gaps between buildings and prevent visual terracing.
-In suburban locations a A minimum of 1m side space should generally be retained between the extended building and the property boundary.
-In some instances, for example on corner sites or in development affecting heritage assets, the retention of established spatial standards may deem all side extensions unacceptable. - ii) not unacceptably imbalance semi-detached pairs; and
+- D. Rear returns (also known as outriggers) are characteristic of many mid-late 19th century buildings in Lambeth and should generally be retained.
+New rear returns will normally be acceptable where they are characteristic of the building type and immediate locality. - E. Infill extensions (infilling the space along-side existing closet extensions or rear returns) should generally: - be single storey on heritage assets; - have a glazed, light-weight appearance to differentiate them from the ii. rear return; and - be set back from the end of the main return on heritage buildings and iii. not project beyond the end wall of the return above ground floor level elsewhere. - F. Full-width rear extensions will normally be supported where they meet criteria (a) (i) and (b). - G. Front extensions are not considered appropriate where they would unacceptably break the established building line or be at odds with the prevailing architectural character of the host building or its group.

+H. Side extensions should:

+- retain sufficient side space above ground floor level to maintain gaps between buildings and prevent visual terracing.
+In suburban locations a_minimum of 1m side space should generally be retained between the extended building and the property boundary.
+In some instances, for example on corner sites or in development affecting heritage assets, the retention of established spatial standards may deem all side extensions unacceptable. - ii. not unacceptably imbalance semi-detached pairs; and - generally be set back from the corners of the building and with lower roofs than the main roof.